 How to Fold Dumplings

-- Scoop a spoonful of the mixture into the centre of a dumpling wrapper.
+- Fill.
+Scoop approximately 1 tablespoon of the mixture into the centre of a dumpling wrapper.

+- Fold.
 Dip your finger in water and smear along the edges of the dumpling wrapper.

-- Fold the dumpling wrapper over to create a half-moon shape, enclosing the filling inside.
+Fold the dumpling wrapper over to create a half-moon shape, enclosing the filling inside.

-- Seal the filling inside by pleating the edges together with your finger or pinch the edges together with a fork.
+- Seal.
+Seal the filling inside by pleating the edges together with your finger or pinch the edges together with a fork.

 How to Cook Dumplings